dask/dask/docs/source/bag.rst

-Because the multiprocessing scheduler requires moving functions between multiple processes, we encourage that Dask Bag users also install the cloudpickle_ library to enable ths transfer of more complex functions.
+Because the multiprocessing scheduler requires moving functions between multiple processes, we encourage that Dask Bag users also install the cloudpickle_ library to enable the transfer of more complex functions.

 .. _GIL: https://docs.python.org/3/glossary.html#term-gil
 .. _cloudpickle: https://github.com/cloudpipe/cloudpickle